Tutorial

-Unlike Visual Basic.NET, which has access to the excellent regular expression support of the .NET framework, good old Visual Basic 6 does not ship with any regular expression support.
+Unlike Visual Basic.NET, which has access to the excellent regular expression support of .NET, good old Visual Basic 6 does not ship with any regular expression support.
 However, VB6 does make it very easy to use functionality provided by ActiveX and COM libraries.

-One such library is Microsoft's VBScript scripting library, which has decent regular expression capabilities starting with version 5.5.
-It implements the same regular expression flavor used in JavaScript, as standardized in the ECMA-262 standard for JavaScript.
+One such library is Microsoft’s VBScript scripting library, which has decent regular expression capabilities starting with version 5.5.
+It implements the regular expression flavor used in JavaScript.
 This library is part of Internet Explorer 5.5 and later.
-It is available on all computers running Windows XP, Vista, or 7, and previous versions of Windows if the user upgraded to IE 5.5 or later.
+It is available on all computers running Windows XP, Vista, 7, 8, 8.1, or 10, and previous versions of Windows if the user upgraded to IE 5.5 or later.
 That includes almost every Windows PC that is used to connect to the Internet.

 To use this library in your Visual Basic application, select Project|References in the VB IDE's menu.
 Scroll down the list to find the item "Microsoft VBScript Regular Expressions 5.5".
 It's immediately below the "Microsoft VBScript Regular Expressions 1.0" item.
 Make sure to tick the 5.5 version, not the 1.0 version.
 The 1.0 version is only provided for backward compatibility.
 Its capabilities are less than satisfactory.